pip-services/pip-services-docs/content/en/python/commons/convert/date_time_converter.md

 ### Description

-The date_time_converter class allows you to convert arbitrary values into Date values using following extended conversion rules:
+The DateTimeConverter class allows you to convert arbitrary values into Date values using following extended conversion rules:
 - Strings: converted using ISO time format
 - Numbers: converted using milliseconds since unix epoch